-On the other hand, due to its higher quality, the Iron Ore Based CRC is used by a different group of customers, primarily involved in the production of Steel Drums for the palm oil and petroleum sectors, in the production of Colour Coated and Galvanized CRC (usually for the manufacture of roof sheet), in the production of Electrical Appliances mostly comprising of white goods like washing machines, refrigerators, microwaves ovens, rice cookers, and also in the production of components and parts for the Automotive industry.
+However, due to its higher quality, the Iron Ore Based CRC is used by a different group of customers, primarily involved in the production of Steel Drums for the palm oil and petroleum sectors, in the production of Colour Coated and Galvanised CRC (usually for the manufacture of roof sheet), in the production of Electrical Appliances mostly comprising of white goods like washing machines, refrigerators, microwaves ovens, rice cookers, and also in the production of components and parts for the automotive industry.

-Not long ago, all HRC and CRC Steel Manufacturers in Malaysia were Malaysian owned.
-However, as the years passed, one after another were either shut down, or taken over by foreign owned steel mills, the latest being YKGI Holdings Berhad’s disposal of its plant and factory to NS Bluescope Sdn Bhd in 2019, due to sustained losses caused by years of battling cheap imported flat steel products.
-The last decade has truly been a harsh and hostile environment for Malaysian Steel mills, with rising domestic cost of electricity, natural gas and minimum wage, whilst grappling with the turmoil caused by surging steel imports that manipulate Free Trade Agreements ("FTA") and World Trade Organization ("WTO") laws.
+Over the years, all HRC and CRC Steel Manufacturers in Malaysia were Malaysian owned.
+As the years passed, one after another were either shut down or taken over by foreign owned steel mills, the latest being YKGI Holdings Berhad’s disposal of its plant and factory to NS Bluescope Sdn Bhd in 2019 due to sustained losses caused by years of battling cheap imported flat steel products.

 Mycron is one of the last fully operational Malaysian owned and managed flat steel mill in the country.
-In 2019, the Group’s pipe subsidiary, Melewar Steel Tube ("MST") celebrated its 50th Anniversary and Mycron Steel CRC ("MCRC"), celebrated its 30th Anniversary.
 Mycron is proud to be part of the journey of the country’s goal of achieving a fully developed nation status.
-The Government, albeit slowly, has recognised the contribution of the Malaysian Steel Industry, and is working towards safeguarding local steel mills, such as Mycron, against unfair trade.
-Mycron is working closely with the Government to ensure sustainability of the local steel industry.
+The Government has slowly recognised the contribution of the Malaysian Steel Industry and is working towards safeguarding local steel mills such as Mycron, against unfair trade.
+Mycron is constantly engaged will the Government to push for immediate action to protect and ensure sustainability of the steel industry.

 Exhibit 6 provides details of utilisation rates and total capacity for the domestic CRC industry.
-Over the past four years, Malaysian domestic CRC producers have been facing substantial under-utilisation of production capacity, at 56%, principally due to substantial CRC imports.
+Over the past four years, Malaysian domestic CRC producers have been facing substantial under-utilisation of production capacity, at 51%, predominantly due to substantial CRC imports.

-To address the surge in CRC imports, Mycron continues to lead the CRC industry, in efforts to address dumped and subsidised steel imports, which injure the domestic industry, and the welfare of its workers and investors.
-Mycron is constantly in dialogue with the Government, about the impact of unscrupulous imports on the domestic steel industry, and about the need for the domestic steel industry to be protected.
+To address the surge in CRC imports, Mycron continues to lead the CRC industry in efforts to address dumped and subsidised steel imports that injure the domestic industry and the welfare of its workers and investors.
+Mycron is persistently in dialogue with the Government about the impact of unscrupulous imports on the domestic steel industry and the need to safeguard the domestic steel industry.

 DOMESTIC FLAT STEEL INDUSTRY SUMMARY

-In 2018, Malaysia’s overall flat steel consumption increased to 6.46 million tonnes, from 6.40 million tonnes the previous year, an increase of 0.97%.
+In 2019, Malaysia’s overall flat steel consumption decreased to 6.30 million tonnes from 6.46 million tonnes in the previous year, a decrease of 2.4%.
 Exhibit 8 provides a breakdown of the domestic flat steel consumption for the past five years.

-The domestic consumption of HRC increased marginally by 0.59% to 1.68 million tonnes.
+The domestic consumption of HRC increased by 18.1% to 1.99 million tonnes.

-The consumption of Welded Pipes & Tubes on the other hand decreased by 3.51% to 0.94 million tonnes.
-The decrease is attributable to slow market demand in the pipe sector due to mega projects being put on hold and significant slowdown in the property and construction sector.
+The consumption of Welded Pipes & Tubes on the other hand, decreased by 21.9% to 0.73 million tonnes.
+The decrease is attributable to slow market demand in the pipe sector.

-On the CRC front, domestic consumption increased by 2.52% to 1.57 million tonnes, from the previous year's 1.53 million tonnes.
+On the CRC front, domestic consumption decreased by 10.2% to 1.41 million tonnes from the previous year of 1.57 million tonnes.